Notes on the Universal Elliptic KZB Equation: Introduction

+This paper grew out of notes from a seminar at Duke University during the summer of 2007 in which we read the paper of Levin and Racinet \cite{levin-racinet}.
+Because this paper is derived from lecture notes, the style is sometimes a little expansive and background which might otherwise be omitted is included.

-This exposition follows the approach of Levin and Racinet, which expresses the elliptic KZB connection in terms of Kronecker's Jacobi form $F(\xi,\eta,\tau)$, \cite{kronecker} and Eisenstein series.
+The paper is in four parts.
+The first contains some background material.
+The second part is a complete exposition of the elliptic KZB equation.
+This exposition follows the approach of Levin and Racinet, which expresses the elliptic KZB connection in terms of Kronecker's Jacobi form, $F(\xi,\eta,\tau)$, \cite{kronecker} and Eisenstein series.
 This function $F$ was rediscovered by Zagier in \cite{zagier} and can be expressed in terms of classical theta functions.
-It is a generating function for modular symbols of classical cusp forms.
-Calaque et al express the connection directly in terms of the theta functions and Eisenstein series.
-My hope is that this relationship between Kronecker's Jacobi form and modular symbols of classical cusp forms will be useful in understanding the relationship between cusp forms, Pollack's relations \cite{pollack} and the relations in the depth graded quotients of the ring of motivic multiple zeta values.
+Zagier \cite{zagier} showed that this Jacobi form is a generating function for the periods of modular forms of level 1, a fact whose relevance is still not completely understood in the context of mixed elliptic motives.

-During the seminar, we could not verify some of the computations in the Levin-Racinet paper without modifying their factors of automorphy.
+During the seminar, we were unable to verify some of the computations in the Levin-Racinet paper without modifying several factors of automorphy.
 Such differences may have arisen because of differing conventions.
 This paper uses the modified factors of automorphy.
-In the interest of clarity, I have tried to make all conventions explicit and most computations complete so that they can be easily checked.

-The paper is in four parts.
-The first provides some background material on moduli of elliptic curves, unipotent completion, and some basic facts from Lie theory.
-The second part is a complete exposition of the universal elliptic KZB connection following (with minor modifications) the paper of Levin-Racinet \cite{levin-racinet}.
-Full details are provided; little, if anything, here is new.
+Because of this, and because it is not likely that the paper of Levin and Racinet will be published, complete proofs of the modular behaviour and integrability of the elliptic KZB connection are given in Part 2.